AlexanderMcNicholl/ConvolutionalNeuralNetwork/README.md

 # ConvolutionalNeuralNetwork

-A convolutional Neural Network built in java.
+A convolutional Neural Network written in C#